lwade/euca-wiki/Debugging-eucalyptus-Java-language-components.md

 ## Load the code into an IDE

-If your installation is remote from your development machine, you'll first want to load the exact version of the code that is running.
+If your installation is remote from your development machine, you'll first want to check out from Eucalyptus git repository the exact version of the code that is running.

-* If the code was built from source on the remote host, using `git log` you can find out what git revision to check out on your development machine.
+* If the code was built from source on the remote host, by using `git log` you can find out what git revision to check out on your development machine.
 * If, however, Eucalyptus was installed from packages, look for the git commit hash among package metadata:

 ```